 Even small amounts of ammonia or nitrites can lead to ammonia poisoning or nitrite poisoning, which can quickly damage the internal and external body of your fish.

-This pain will undoubtedly cause your fish to stress out and eventually lose color.
-If the temperature in the tank is allowed to fluctuate daily or isn’t set correctly, then your fish can also become stressed out over time.
+If the temperature in the tank is allowed to fluctuate daily or isn’t set correctly, then your fish can become stressed or even suffer from thermal shock.

 Remember that betta’s are both fragile and aggressive fish!
 They may get injured from sparring with other fish in your tank.
-Make sure that all of your betta’s tankmates are peaceful and compatible with him.
+Make sure that all of your betta’s tank mates are peaceful and compatible with him.

 Fin rot can also cause a change in colors, especially the colors of the betta’s fins.
 If the betta fish has fin rot, the edges of the fins might appear to be turning white, black, or brown; tattered and drooping fins are also a telltale sign of fin rot.